-As our employment, investing, and retirement environments become more global and increase in complexity, accountants need to know the tax issues facing foreign nationals who live and work in the U.S. You will explore tax issues related to cross border employment, business, and investment activities of individuals, and the opportunities to minimize the potential for double taxation by two or more countries.
+As our employment, investing, and retirement environments become more global and increase in complexity, accountants need to know the tax issues facing foreign nationals who live and work in the U.S. In this CPE course, you will explore tax issues related to cross border employment, business, and investment activities of non-resident aliens and dual-status individuals, and the opportunities to minimize the potential for double taxation by two or more countries.

 - Issues facing foreign nationals living in the U.S. including residency classification, taxation of resident and nonresident aliens, and tax treaty benefits